8-Week College Courses Online [2025 Guide: Online College Courses]

 Thomas Edison State University

 A pioneer in adult higher education, Thomas Edison State University exists to help working professionals gain more education or complete their degrees.
 This New Jersey school opened in 1972.
-There are more than 100 degree options available, and many of them are available as fully online programs.
+It offers over 100 degree options, many of which are available fully online.

 University of Houston – Downtown